JollyShmo/JollyShmo.github.io/README.md

 # Welcome to Jolly Joe's Portfolio

-  - I plan to use this for my portfolio and be able to showcase my work
+I plan to use this for my portfolio and be able to showcase my work.

-  - Havard University - `CS50 Python` (Certified)
+  > Havard University - `CS50 Python` (Certified)
 # Itch Games
   - Games built with a 2 week deadline to make a prototype
   - PC browser playable, downloadable